erickweil/better-auth-credentials-plugin/README.md

 ## Contributing

 Contributions are welcome!
-But please note that this is an early version and not yet ready for anything.
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.
+When you do that, you are free to include relevant tests and update the documentation accordingly.

 ## Acknowledgements